anttiharju/vmatch-golangci-lint/README.md

 ## Todo

-- Colorise output to match default behaviour (inject --color always if not set? spooky)
 - Wrapper-specific cli (with --, and use an actual library)
   - Include an actual test in the brew formula
 - Also manage Go versions